golangci/golines/README.md

 For each input source file, `golines` runs through the following process:

 1. Read the file, break it into lines
-2. Add a specially-formatted annotation (comment) to each line that's longer than the configured maximum
+2. Add a specially-formatted annotation (directive) to each line that's longer than the configured maximum
 3. Use [Dave Brophy's](https://github.com/dave) excellent
   [decorated syntax tree](https://github.com/dave/dst) library to parse the code